DEB file format description

 .deb - Debian Package

 The DEB archive files are related to DPKG (Linux).
+The DEB file is a Debian Package.
 Debian packages are standard Unix archives that include two gzipped tar archives: one that holds the control information and another that contains the data.

 - DPKG (Linux)